Anatomy of Solar Savings: What You’ll Save Now, Soon, and Later

 - 22% for systems placed in service after Dec.
 31, 2020 and before Jan.
 1, 2022

+In a March 2021 Modernize survey, 40 percent of homeowners said they are actively pursuing home improvement projects to save money on their utility and electric bills.
 The biggest portion of savings you can expect from your solar panel system will be in the long term.
 And those solar savings will come in many different forms.
-From utility bills to home resale value, here are the most important types of savings to consider.

 “A year and a half ago, Melanie and John Maiorca’s electric bill topped $200 every month.
 Last month, they paid [the local utility company] a whopping $11,” Newsday reported about one couple’s journey.
 And while that amount was uncommon (even newsworthy, in fact), average savings were sizable.
 The Maiorcas told Newsday their post-solar-panels electricity bill is “$80 less a month.”